fun-little-side-projects/readme/README.md

 ## Overview

-- Lots of people tell me about how they want to work on side projects together.
-This is a place for all those people to get together and do that.
+- I've had a number of conversations where people tell me about how they want to work on side projects together.
-- After having a few of these conversations, I realized that these people all wanted the same 3 things:
+- I realized that these people all want the same 3 things:

  1. To collaborate.
- 2. To practice/learn/play around with new technologies.
+ 2. To learn/play wth new technologies.
  3. To have fun.

-- Hopefully this organization and it's repos will be a place for that to happen.
+- I created this organization in an effort to help make that happen :)

 ## Getting started
 > If you've never used git/github before: [Try Git](https://try.github.io/levels/1/challenges/1)